1. STUDENT SERVICES PROGRAM

 c.
 For cancellation and refund requests after the first 30 days of homestay students do the following:

-- No refund will be granted to students who are dismissed from homestay due to breach of law, policy or regulation as determined by the government of Canada or the police.
+e.
+No refund will be granted to students who are dismissed from homestay due to breach of law, policy or regulation as determined by the government of Canada or the police.

-The international students of MTG Healthcare Academy is given an educational cross-cultural trip around their prospective city (Calgary, Edmonton or Red Deer) and to Banff or Lake Louise.
+The international students of MTG Healthcare Academy are given an educational cross-cultural trip around their prospective city (Calgary, Edmonton or Red Deer) and to Banff or Lake Louise.
 They will also be oriented on history and government of Canada.
 International students will have an opportunity to collaborate with Canadian students during community services.

 Every bank has its own features and services.
 We do not have a specific bank to recommend.
 We help you peruse different banks in the city and know their banking services that will suit your needs as an international student.